MicrochipTech/AzureDemo_AnyCloud/README.md

         <img src=".//media/WBZ451_RESET.png" width=400 />

+14. Access your IoT Central application and confirm that telemetry messages are being received and that all other IoT Central functions are working like before when the Python script was running on the PC.
+The WBZ451 Curiosity Board should be interacting with IoT Central just like the main Python script was doing earlier.
+At this point, you have a working embedded firmware project to use as a starting point for a new proof-of-concept and/or IoT device design!

 ## Adding Extra Sensors to the Embedded Firmware Example

-For additional guidance on how to add extra sensors to the WBZ451 Curiosity Board embedded firmware example, [click here](./exercises/WBZ451_Curiosity_Multimeter/) to find a document (in a lab manual format) outlining the necessary procedures.
+For additional guidance on how to add extra sensors to the WBZ451 Curiosity Board embedded firmware example, [click here](./exercises/WBZ451_Curiosity_Multimeter/) to find a document (in a lab manual format) outlining the necessary off-the-shelf hardware and corresponding procedures.